CSCfi/rems/docs/usingtheapi.md

 ## Learn More

-See the [REMS API documentation](https://rems-demo.rahtiapp.fi/swagger-ui) for a list of all available operations.

 You may also inspect what API request the REMS UI does using your web browser's developer tools.
 The REMS UI does its requests using the `application/transit+json` content-type, but all the APIs work also using `application/json` (which is the default).